How to Install Multiple VHD(X)-Based Windows on the Same USB Drive as Multi-Boot Portable Windows?

 create multiple paritions on USB drive

-Windows operating system can only be installed to the primary partition, we know that an MBR disk can only have up to 4 primary partitions, and one of the primary partitions will be used as the system partition, so we can only install up to 3 Windows operating systems to a MBR USB drive.
-If you want to install more than 3 Windows operating systems to the same USB drive, you should use the GPT disk format, but please note that you will only be able to boot Windows on UEFI computers if you use the GPT disk format.
+* Tips: The Windows operating system can only be installed on a primary partition.
+As you know, an MBR disk supports up to 4 primary partitions, with one reserved as the system partition.
+Therefore, you can only install up to 3 Windows OS on an MBR USB drive.
+To install more than 3 Windows OS on the same USB drive, you should use the GPT disk format.
+Note: GPT-formatted drives only support booting on UEFI computers.

 Step 2.
-Run Hasleo WinToUSB, click "Select installation source", then click "Browse image file" and select the the VHD(X) file that already has windows 8 operating system installed from the open dialog box as installation source.
-Please note that if you don't have a VHD file that already has Windows installed, you can also choose to install Windows from a Windows installation ISO, WIM file.
+Download, install, and run Hasleo WinToUSB.
+Click "Select installation source", then click "Browse image file".
+Then choose the VHD(X) file containing a pre-installed windows 8 OS from the dialog box as installation source.
+Note: If you don't have a pre-installed Windows VHD file, you can also install Windows from a Windows installation ISO or WIM file.

 install Windows 8 form VHD file

 Step 3.
-Select the destination USB drive in the drop-down list.
-A pop-up will appear asking you if you want to format it to continue, check the "Keep the existing partition scheme" checkbox and click the "Yes" button.
+Select the destination USB drive from the drop-down list, then a confirmation dialog will appear asking whether to continue formatting the drive.
+Check the "Keep the existing partition scheme" checkbox and click the "Yes".

 select keep existing partition scheme

 Step 4.
-Select F: as system partition and G: as boot partition for Windows 8, then click "Next" to install Windows 8 to the USB drive.
+Select F: as the system partition and G: as the boot partition for Windows 8, then click "Next" to install Windows 8 on the USB drive.

 install Windows 8 to USB drive

 Step 5.
-After the installation is complete, manually format the system partition (F: drive) to the FAT32 file system format.
+After installation, manually format the system partition (F:) as FAT32 file system format.

 install Windows 10 to USB drive

 Step 7.
-After the installation is complete, manually format the system partition (F: drive) to the FAT32 file system format.
+After installation, manually format the system partition (F:) as FAT32 file system format.

 install Windows 11 to USB drive

 Step 9.
-After the installation is complete, manually format the system partition (F: drive) to the FAT32 file system format.
+After installation, manually format the system partition (F:) as FAT32 file system format.

-Step 7.
-After installation restart the computer and change BIOS to boot from the USB drive.
+Step 10.
+After installation, restart the computer and enter UEFI/BIOS settings to boot from the USB drive.

 change BIOS to boot from USB

-Step 8.
-Since Windows 11 is the last Windows operating system installed, Windows 11 normal installation starts up and you have to complete all the Windows 11 installation steps.
+Step 11.
+Since Windows 11 is the last installed operating system, the normal Windows 11 installation starts up, and you have to complete all the steup steps.

 Windows 11 normal installation

-Step 9.
-After the installation is complete, boot Windows from the USB drive.
-Assign drive letters to the system partition and other partitions on which Windows is installed, as shown in the picture below.
+Step 12.
+After completing the installation, boot Windows from the USB drive.
+Assign drive letters to the system partition and other Windows-installed partitions, as shown in the picture below.
 Since Windows 11 is installed in a VHD(X) file, the C: drive is located on a virtual disk, which is numbered Disk 2.

 Assign drive letters for all the paritions on USB drive

-If the USB drive is in the GPT disk format, you will not be able to assign a drive letter to the system partition using Windows Disk Manager, please use diskpart to assign a drive letter to the partition.
+* Tips: If your USB drive uses the GPT disk format, you cannot assign a drive letter to the system partition using Disk Management.
+Please use Diskpart to assign a drive letter to the partition.

-Step 10.
-Open Windows Disk Management, right-click "Disk Management", and select "Attach VHD" in the popup menu.
+Step 13.
+Open Windows Disk Management, right-click "Disk Management", and select "Attach VHD" from the pop-up menu.

 attach windows 8 vhd file

-Step 11.
-Click the "Browse..." button, and select the Windows 8 VHD(X) file in the D: drive from the open dialog box, then click "OK".
+Step 14.
+Click the "Browse..." button, and select the Windows 8 VHD(X) file in the D: drive from the dialog box, then click "OK".

 select windows 8 vhd file

-Step 12.
-After clicking "OK", the Windows 8 VHD(X) file will be mounted as Disk 3, right-click Disk 3 and select "Online" in the popup menu.
+Step 15.
+After clicking "OK", the Windows 8 VHD(X) file will be mounted as Disk 3.
+Right-click Disk 3 and select "Online" in the pop-up menu.

 online windows 8 virtual disk

-Step 13.
-After the virtual disk is online, if Windows does not automatically assign a drive letter to the partition on the disk, please manually assign a drive letter to it.
+Step 16.
+After the virtual disk is online, if Windows fails to automatically assign a drive letter to the partition on the disk, manually assign one to its partition.

 assign drive letter for windows 8 virtual disk

-Step 14.
-Run cmd.exe as a administrator, then run "bcdboot.exe H:\Windows /s G: /f all" (H: is the the drive letter for Windows 8 partition on the VHD(X) disk, G: is the the drive letter for system partition on the USB drive, as shown in the screenshot above, you should change the command according to the actual assigned drive letter.) in cmd.exe to add Windows 8 to the Windows boot menu.
+Step 17.
+Run cmd.exe as a administrator, then run "bcdboot.exe H:\Windows /s G: /f all" (H: is the drive letter for Windows 8 partition on the VHD(X) disk; G: is the drive letter for system partition on the USB drive, as shown in the screenshot above.
+You should change the command according to the actual assigned drive letter.) in cmd.exe to add Windows 8 to the Windows boot menu.

 Add Windows 8 on VHD(X) to Windows boot menu

-Step 15.
+Step 18.
 Follow the same steps (Please refer to steps 10 ~ 14) to add Windows 10 on the VHD(X) disk to the Windows boot menu.
-Please note that the drive letter assigned to the partition on the Windows 10 VHD(X) in this tutorial is I:, you should change the command according to the actual assigned drive letter.
+Note: The drive letter assigned to the partition on the Windows 10 VHD(X) in this tutorial is I:, changing the command according to the actual assigned drive letter.

 assign drive letter for windows 10 virtual disk